HuangJunye/Awesome-Quantum-Games/README.md

 ## 2017

 [Quantum Game with Photons](http://quantumgame.io) - A puzzle game with photons, superposition and quantum measurement, right in your browser.
 With true quantum mechanics underneath! (by Piotr Migdał, Patryk Hes and Michał Krupiński)

-[Quantum Chess](https://store.steampowered.com/app/453870/Quantum_Chess/) - Dive into the strange world of quantum mechanics in the game of Quantum Chess, the game you saw in Caltech IQIM's "Anyone Can Quantum" where Paul Rudd beat Stephen Hawking. (by Christopher Cantwell)

 [CatBoxScissors](https://medium.com/@decodoku/introducing-the-worlds-first-game-for-a-quantum-computer-50640e3c22e4) - A quantum version of rock/paper/scissors.
 Claimed to be the first ever game that can be played on a real quantum computer. (by James Wootton)